Why are My Hands Cold and Clammy?

-Patients who are suffering from Palmar hyperhidrosis will often complain of cold and wet hands.
+Patients who are suffering from Palmar hyperhidrosis will often complain of cold and wet or clammy hands.
 The reason for this clammy feeling is twofold.
-First the overacting sympathetic chain causes vaso-constriction (narrowing of the blood vessels) which slows down the blood flow to the fingers thus causing relative clamminess.
-Also the evaporation of the sweat also causes clamminess.
-Associated with this is also redish/blueish appearance of the fingers which is related to the vaso constriction.
+First, the overacting sympathetic chain causes vaso-constriction (narrowing of the blood vessels), which slows down the blood flow to the fingers.
+This, combined with the evaporation of sweat can cause clamminess.

-This is a common question.
-Basically clamminess alone is not an appropriate reason to do the surgery.
-In the above paragraphs the physiological mechanism of clamminess is explained.
-It is a difficult subject to understand, hopefully our explanation helps.
+This is a very common question.
+Cold hands alone is not an appropriate reason to do the surgery.
+In the above paragraphs, the physiological mechanisms of cold and clamminess symptoms are explained.
+It is a difficult subject to understand, but hopefully our explanation helps.
 Please post any questions you have in the comments below!

 Other topics of interest: